Get

 • Pet food grade

-Pet food grade by-products are superior to feed grade because they are regulated to be higher in protein, easier to digest, and of consistent quality.
+While not officially defined by AAFCO or the FDA, pet food grade by-products are often described as superior to feed grade because they are typically higher in protein, easier to digest, and of consistent quality.
+All by-products used in pet food must be safe and suitable for animal consumption.
 Some dog food manufacturers are open about the grade of ingredients that they use, while others aren’t.

 Why Does Dog Food Include By-Products?

-The reason dog food manufacturers use chicken and other meat by-products in their food is that it’s cheaper than buying whole ingredients.
-By-products can’t be added to human-grade food, so they are left over after animals are slaughtered.
+The reason dog food manufacturers use chicken and other meat by-products in their food is that they are highly nutritious, cost-effective, and help reduce food waste.
+Generica by-products can’t be added to human-grade food, so they are left over after animals are slaughtered.
 Including these products in pet food reduces waste from the animal carcass, but it can also be bought at a lower price than whole meat because there is lower demand for it.

 french bulldog eating